Falkland Islands sovereignty dispute

 Sovereignty over the Falkland Islands (Islas Malvinas) is disputed by Argentina and the United Kingdom.
 The British claim to sovereignty dates from 1690, when they made the first recorded landing on the islands, and the United Kingdom has exercised de facto sovereignty over the archipelago almost continuously since 1833.
 Argentina has long disputed this claim, having been in control of the islands for a few years prior to 1833.
 The dispute escalated in 1982, when Argentina invaded the islands, precipitating the Falklands War.

 Falkland Islanders overwhelmingly prefer to remain British.
 Following the British victory in the Falklands War, they were granted full British citizenship under the British Nationality (Falkland Islands) Act 1983.

 Historical basis of the dispute

-French settlement

-France was the first country to establish a permanent settlement in the Falkland Islands, with the foundation of Port Saint Louis on East Falkland by French explorer Louis Antoine de Bougainville in 1764.
-The French colony consisted of a small fort and some settlements with a population of around 250.
-The islands were named after the Breton port of St. Malo as the Îles Malouines, which remains the French name for the islands.
-In 1766, France agreed to leave the islands to Spain, with Spain reimbursing de Bougainville and the St. Malo Company for the cost of the settlement.
-France insisted that Spain maintain the colony in Port Louis to prevent Britain from claiming the title to the Islands, and Spain agreed.